scottkildall/InteractionDesign/README.md

 ls = list files and directories

-Drag you folder onto the terminal window and type in the following, which you can cop
+Now, type in the following, which you can copy from GitHub.
+Make sure to use your repository name, not the one that I have listed

 	git init